Trip Requests Out Of Regular Service Area

 There must be sufficient room and a solid landing area to deploy the lift and maneuver the passenger on/off the lift.

 Kingston Access Services is not responsible for damage to private property.

 If the above conditions cannot be met, pick-up and drop-off will be from the road.
 The driver is not required to assist passengers to/from the bus in this situation.

 Drivers are not required to operate personal hydraulic lifts at private residences.
 KAS is not responsible for any damage to personal hydraulic lifts if the driver does choose to operate it on behalf of the passenger.

 It is the responsibility of the passenger to ensure that laneways, driveways, ramps, stairs, etc. of residences are maintained in safe condition, including being clear of snow/ice.
 Drivers have the right to refuse if unsafe conditions are present.
 Passengers must ensure safe conditions for return trips later in the day as well.
 Failure to do so may result in transportation being denied.

-Passengers with mobility devices are expected to have ramps.
-Drivers are not required to assist wheelchairs or scooters up or down steps.
+Drivers will assist manual wheelchairs up/down one step provided it can be done safely and without risk of injury.
 Drivers are not required to carry wheelchairs or scooters up or down stairs on behalf of the passenger.

 Assisting Passengers To Transfer To A Different Mobility Device

 Drivers are not required to assist passengers who elect to transfer from one mobility device to another.